 - view collision data

-Periodically any recent parking orders for new restrictions or changes to existing restrictions across Devon are consolidated into a single traffic regulation order for the entire county.
-Changes to this consolidation order are made by amendment orders.
-These orders may be used to change the legal definitions of the restrictions (the articles) or the location descriptions (the schedules).
-PDF of the articles for the latest consolidation order.
+Periodically any recent parking orders for new restrictions or changes to existing restrictions across Devon are consolidated into a single traffic regulation order for the entire county (original 2020 order).
+Changes to this consolidation order are made by amendment orders, and these orders may be used to change the legal definitions of the restrictions (the articles) or the location descriptions (the schedules).
+PDF of the up-to-date articles for the latest consolidation order.

 How TROs are created